 The Minerva Circle is located in via Giustiniani 19, one of the streets of medieval Genoa, favored for centuries by the aristocracy.
 Professor Morselli is late.
 He was supposed to be at the Circle by 8:30 in the evening, but having being detained was unable to reach via Giustiniani before 9:20.
 No longer expected, he has to knock at the door repeatedly, and is finally admitted into the mezzanine of an old patrician house.
-He enters a candle lit anteroom, crosses a room which serve as a library, a conference room, a billiard room, and finally reaches the seance room proper.
+He enters a candle lit anteroom, crosses a room which serve as library, a conference room, a billiard room, and finally reaches the seance room proper.

 The latter is a fairly spacious uncluttered chamber which can be securely locked and sealed to prevent the unnoticed entrance of strangers.
-About 4 feet in front of a large window—protected by heavy bars, sealed, its glass covered with a black cloth—is a heavy-cotton curtain which servers as the so-called dark or spiritic cabinet.
+About 4 feet in front of a large window—protected by heavy bars, sealed, its glass covered with a black cloth—is a heavy-cotton curtain which serves as the so-called dark or spiritic cabinet.
 A large block of plasticine rests on the seat of a chair located between the window and the curtain.
 The table positioned in front of the dark cabinet is a small rectangular affair, about 4x3 feet, weighing nearly 18 pounds; its lack of an apron makes it difficult to raise it with a hand positioned under its top.
 Another table, large and heavy and located at a distance of a few feet, is cluttered with the odd assortment of paraphernalia which serve as the raw material of any traditional seance at the time: a block of plasticine, a trumpet, pieces of rope, a tambourine, a bottle of water and a glass, paper and pen, rubber balls.
 On the opposite side of the room is a single row of chairs that can be occupied by people who do not participate to the seance but are allowed to observe it.
 These chairs can be accessed via a narrow gate—which can be locked—in a metal railing which seals off this portion of the room from the seance area.

 As Morselli enters, the seance room is dimly illuminated by gas lamps—the seances take place under varying conditions of illumination: total obscurity, weak white light, red light, or complete illumination.